Ikechukwu11/hng9frontendT3/README.md

 NOTE: YOU CAN ONLY SUBMIT ONCE, SO BE VERY CAREFUL SUBMISSION DAY : 16/11/2022   (2:00PM)
 SUBMISSION LINK:  GOOGLE FORM
-DESIGN LINK: META BNB DESIGN
+DESIGN LINK: <a href="https://www.figma.com/file/atc36d5Cj9xJNupZALp9Tg/Metabnb-for-frontend?node-id=1%3A1658">META BNB DESIGN</a>